ipfs/ipfs-docs/docs/concepts/libp2p.md

 #### [Peer identity](https://docs.libp2p.io/concepts/peer-id/)

 A Peer Identity ([often written _PeerId_](https://docs.libp2p.io/reference/glossary/#peerid)) is a unique reference to a specific peer on the peer-to-peer network.
-Each Libp2p peer has a private key which it keeps secret from all other peers and a corresponding public key, which is shared with other peers.
+Each Libp2p peer has a private key, which it keeps secret from all other peers, and a corresponding public key, which is shared with other peers.
 The PeerId is a [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) of a peer's public key.
 PeerIds are encoded using the [multihash](https://docs.libp2p.io/reference/glossary/#multihash) format.

 #### [Peer routing](https://docs.libp2p.io/introduction/what-is-libp2p/#peer-routing)